karakays/lfcs/README.md

 `/etc/modprobe.d/` contains default parameters applied when loading a module with `modprob`.

 ### XXVII.
 Devices and `udev`
 `udev` is used by the system to discover hardware and peripheral devices (when they are plugged-in) during boot or runtime.
-Based on the discovery, `device nodes` (/dev/*) are created.
+Based on the discovery, `device nodes` (/dev/\*) are created.

 #### Device nodes
 Character and block devices have filesystem entries associated with them which are called `device nodes`.
 As an example, a block disk device has a file in `/dev/sda`.
-Programss read and write over device nodes through system calls `open()`, `read()`, `write()` to communicate with the hardware.There is an exception.
+Programs read and write over device nodes through system calls `open()`, `read()`, `write()` to communicate with the hardware.There is an exception.
 Network devices do not have `device node`s.

 ![Network devices have no device nodes](https://lms.quickstart.com/custom/799658/images/device_node_small.png)